 - Drugs can get in the way of other things in your life, especially if you become dependent or addicted

-Crucial: If you or anyone in your family has difficulties with any kind of substance misuse (drugs, alcohol, other substances) which is causing problems at home, or with learning or work, then you can get help.
-You can get help from your college, school health nurse , GP (Doctor) or Children and Family Centre.
+Crucial: Young people in Oxfordshire can get support for any kind of substance misuse (drugs, alcohol, other substances) which is causing problems at home, or with learning or work from your college, school health nurse , GP (Doctor) or Children and Family Centre.

 Reliable information about drugs